Skip to content ↓

 Topic projects or activities

 Topic projects or activities: linked to the current topic in class are suggested on the website at the beginning of each half term.
 These are optional home learning activities which are designed to stimulate a creative or research-based approach to the topic, to enrich your child’s understanding.
-Please see below for this term’s suggestions.
-We can’t wait to see what amazing creations you bring in.
-You can complete the tasks in any way that interests you and if you have any fantastic ideas that are not on the list, please let your imagination run wild!
+This half term's ideas:

 Click here for more information about keeping your child safe online